Master of Accounting

 Current USU Undergraduate Accounting students planning to complete an Accounting Masters degree can participate in the Professional Accounting Program (PAcc).
-This PAcc allows undergraduate accounting students to combine requirements and earn their Bachelors and Masters degree concurrently over a 2 year period, reducing the total credit hours and maintaining eligibility for federal funding.
+This PAcc allows undergraduate accounting students to combine requirements and earn their Bachelors and Masters degree concurrently over a two year period, reducing the total credit hours and maintaining eligibility for federal funding.

-The Jon M. Huntsman School of Business and the School of Accountancy are AACSB accredited, the School of Accountancy is also a member of Federation of Schools of Accountancy.
+The Jon M. Huntsman School of Business and the School of Accountancy are AACSB accredited; the School of Accountancy is also a member of Federation of Schools of Accountancy.
 The Huntsman School recruits top professors from universities such as Harvard, Stanford, Chicago, Pepperdine and Notre Dame.
 Students are offered a number of scholarship opportunities and non-resident tuition waivers for out-of-state students with excellent academic records and admission scores.